 The 2017 Rarecat Rosé is sourced from a vineyard in Yolo County and is a co-fermented blend of Grenache with a small amount of Viognier.
 Pretty in the glass it is a salmon pinkish color – the bouquet offers aromas of wild strawberry, dried rose petal, citrus blossom, minerality notes and watermelon.
 Rounded on the entry through the mid palate shows an enticing acidity complemented nicely by intense flavors.
 Not tart on the finish but certainly mouth watering.

 When deciding upon a name for the wine Sharon focused on the word “rare” to indicate the type of wine she was trying to make.
 Rarecat is a woman of distinctive or rare beauty.
 The coin on their label was modeled after an ancient Carthage coin (300-350BC).
 A goddess, Tanit was worshiped as the principal deity of Carthage.
 The cat pays homage to mountain lions living in California.

 Another wine called R.Cat has no varietal focus or set production limitations.
 This wine is meant to be affordable and approachable in its youth.
-Sharon has produced various varietals under this label over the years ranging from approximately 50 cases to 300 cases including Pinot Noir, Syrah and Cabernet Franc.
+Sharon has produced various varieties under this label over the years ranging from approximately 50 cases to 300 cases including Pinot Noir, Syrah and Cabernet Franc.

 Sharon is also the co founder of A Woman’s Palate- a wine networking group that focuses on promoting wines made and owned by women (currently from Napa and Sonoma counties) – as well as improving consumer wine education for women.

 And Sharon maintains the RARECAT Villa, located within a very short walk of downtown Saint-Émilion available for by discerning travelers and wine enthusiasts.
 Total production as of our latest update is around 1600 cases with nearly all the wine sold direct to consumer.
 For more information or to join their wine club, visit: www.rarecatwines.com